 Current safety surveillance systems rely upon analysis of spontaneous, voluntary reports and of administrative claims, electronic medical records, and some post-marketing pharmacovigilance studies.
 A limited number of surveillance systems have utilized innovative analytical and statistical techniques, including data mining, machine learning, and artificial intelligence, to interrogate real-world data.
 While these approaches are important and complementary, they fail to harness the full power of cooperation across stakeholders and of global inclusivity.

-Convened by the MRCT Center in collaboration with others, the Proactive Safety Surveillance Initiative aims to improve upon the current safety surveillance systems by creating a global, cooperative model for a more proactive, predictive safety surveillance approach.
-A partnership of best minds with diverse perspectives will enable the evaluation and adaptation of new technologies, methodologies, and insights to better support the determination of the medical importance and validity of safety signals for the global community.
+Convened by the MRCT Center in collaboration with others, the Proactive Safety Surveillance initiative (PSS) aims to improve upon the current safety surveillance systems by creating a global, cooperative modelfor a more proactive, predictive safety surveillance system.
+A partnership of stakeholders with diverse perspectives will enable the evaluation and adaptation of new technologies, methodologies, and insights to better support the determination of the medical importance and validity of safety signals, highlight the importance of a thorough benefit and risk analysis, and provide better data for the global community.
 While inevitably challenging, we believe exploration of such a system holds the promise of increasing the timely detection, validation, and communication of important safety information.

 Current Status: Active

 - Enhanced identification and validation of safety signals through global cooperation, transparency, and improved communication

 - Stakeholders, including academia, industry, regulatory agencies and the general public will benefit from the cooperative partnership, transparency, and commitment to safety.

 - Create a framework for an international approach to proactive drug and device safety surveillance, validation, and communication